Your credit history is important to your overall financial health for at least three reasons.

 A few years back, I did a story about how specific negative actions can affect your credit score.
 Below is a recap.
 Keep in mind that a perfect FICO score is 850, and to get the best possible deals, depending on the lender, you’ll need 730-760.

 - 30-day late: 60-110 points

 - Debt settlement: 45-125 points

 - Maxed-out card: 10-45 points

-The higher end of the ranges above would generally apply to those with the highest scores (780) and the lower end to those with lower scores (680).
-Also important: The older the offense, the lesser the impact.
+The higher end of the ranges above generally would apply to those with the highest scores (780) and the lower end to those with lower scores (680).
+Also important: The older the offense, the less the impact.

 While I wasn’t able to get the specific point impact of accounts in collections, they’d fall somewhere between a 30-day late and a bankruptcy.
 Not good.